 More general concerns underlying these include the nature of and relationships among perception, representational content, and phenomenal consciousness.
-Related interests include: vision and the nature of colour; disjunctivist, naive realist, and content-based conceptions of perceptual experience; bodily awareness and self-awareness; the perception of affordances; perceptual 'revelation'; externalist views of experience and thought content; recognitional capacities; relations between the primary/secondary quality distinction and differences in how we experience such diverse features as colours, shapes, temperatures, and natural kinds; and, recently, the very ideas of perceptual content and phenomenal character.
+Related interests include: vision and the nature of colour; disjunctivist, naive realist, and content-based conceptions of perceptual experience; bodily awareness and self-awareness; the perception of affordances; perceptual 'revelation'; externalist views of experience and thought content; recognitional capacities; the primary/secondary quality distinction and its relationship to differences among the ways in which we experience colours, shapes, temperatures, and natural kinds; and, finally, the very ideas of perceptual content and phenomenal character.
 I've also worked and published on Wittgenstein's private language argument.

-- An Evaluativist Account of Pain Asymbolia.
-Under review.
+- Pains That Don't Hurt.
+Australasian Journal of Philosophy 2014.
 Which philosophical account of pain best makes sense of pain asymbolia?
 Pain asymbolics claim to feel pain but seem indifferent to it.
 The challenge, I argue, is to illuminate not only their indifference to pain, but their “non-pain” deficits, e.g. their indifference to visual and verbal threat.
 One promising explanation is that asymbolics are incapable of caring about their bodies.
 Unlike other accounts I consider, this explanation illuminates their non-pain deficits, but how does it illuminate their indifference to pain?
 Evaluativism, I argue, best answers that question.
 Our best explanation of asymbolia requires evaluativism.
+Final version here.

 - What Makes Pains Unpleasant?
-Forthcoming in Philosophical Studies.
+Philosophical Studies 2013.
 (Published version available at www.springerlink.com.)
 The unpleasantness of pain motivates action.
 Hence many philosophers have doubted that it can be accounted for purely in terms of pain’s possession of indicative representational content.
 Instead, they have explained it in terms of subjects’ inclinations to stop their pains, or in terms of pains being constituted by experiential commands.
 I claim that such “noncognitivist” accounts fail to accommodate unpleasant pain’s reason-giving force.
 What I argue is needed is a view on which pains are unpleasant, motivate, and provide reasons in virtue of possessing content that is indeed indicative, but also, crucially, evaluative.
-[DOI = 10.1007/s11098-012-0049-7]
+Final version here.

 - The Imperative View of Pain.
 Journal of Consciousness Studies 2011.
 This is my keynote from the Pain Workshop, Birmingham University, 2010.
 Abstract.
 Pain, crucially, is unpleasant and motivational.
 It can be awful; and it drives us to action, e.g. to take our weight off a sprained ankle.
 But what is the relationship between pain and those two features?
 And in virtue of what does pain have them?
 Addressing these questions, Colin Klein and Richard J. Hall have recently developed the idea that pains are, at least partly, experiential commands—to stop placing your weight on your ankle, for example.
 In this paper, I reject their accounts.
 Against Klein, I use dissociation cases to argue that possession of ‘imperative content’ cannot wholly constitute pain.
 Against them both, I further claim that possession of such content cannot constitute even pain’s unpleasant, motivational aspect.
 For, even if it were possible to specify the relevant imperative content—which is far from clear—the idea of a command cannot bear the explanatory weight Klein and Hall place on it.
 [Journal of Consciousness Studies 18 (9-10): 164-85.
 ISSN 1355-8250.]

 - McDowell and the Presentation of Pains.
 Philosophical Topics 2009.
 This paper and others in this special issue derive from a workshop on McDowell held at the University of Canterbury at Kent in 2007.
 Abstract.
 It can seem natural to say that, when in pain, we undergo experiences representing certain experience-dependent particulars, namely pains.
 As part of his wider approach to mind and world, John McDowell has elaborated an interesting but neglected version of this account of pain.
 Here I set out McDowell’s account at length, and place it in context.
 I argue that his subjectivist conception of the objects of pain experience is incompatible with his requirement that such experience be presentational, rationalising, and classificatory.
-[Philosophical Topics 37 (1): 1-24.
-Posted here with permission of the University of Arkansas Press.]

 - Private Languages and Private Theorists.
 Philosophical Quarterly 2004.
 Simon Blackburn objects that Wittgenstein’s private language argument overlooks the possibility of a private linguist equipping himself with a criterion of correctness by confirming generalisations about the patterns in which his private sensations occur.
 Crispin Wright responds that appropriate generalisations would be too few to be interesting.
 But I show that Wright’s calculations are upset by his failure to appreciate both the richness of the data and the range of theories that would be available to the linguist.
-[Philosophical Quarterly 54 (216): 427-34.
-ISSN 0031-8094.]
+Final version here.

 - Intentionalism and Pain.
 Philosophical Quarterly 2003.
 The pain case can appear to undermine the radically intentionalist view that the phenomenal character of any experience is entirely constituted by its representational content.
 That appearance is illusory, I argue.
 After categorising versions of pain intentionalism along two dimensions, I argue that an “objectivist” and “non-mentalist” version is the most promising, provided it can withstand two objections: concerning what we say when in pain, and the distinctiveness of the pain case.
 I rebut these objections, in a way that’s available to both opponents and adherents of the view that experiential content is entirely conceptual.
 In doing so I illuminate peculiarities of somatosensory perception that should interest even those who take a different view of pain experiences.
-[Philosophical Quarterly 53 (213): 502-523.
-ISSN 0031-8094.]
+Final version here.